 - Provide details about the incident, such as the type of threat and the systems affected.

-Who can help me if I have a cybersecurity incident?
 If you have a cybersecurity incident, you can seek help from:

 - Your organisation's CSIRT.